lublyanka/cheesy/content/blog/post.1.md

 +++
+title = '0.1.0 ver.
+First version of application was born' date = '2020-06-30'
-title = 'Primis eget imperdiet lorem' slug = 'post1'
+slug = 'post1'
-image = 'images/pic03.jpg'
+##image = 'images/pic03.jpg'
-description = 'Example of post with missing date property' disableComments = true
+description = 'From now on it will be a long way to conquer the world' disableComments = true
 +++
-Example of post with missing date property.